zeromev/zeromev.github.io/explorer.md

 # zeromev frontrunning explorer

-The zeromev frontrunning explorer gives clear and detailed visibility of Miner Extractable Value (MEV) and transaction reordering on the Ethereum network.
-Transaction reordering (frontrunning and censorship) is the root cause of toxic MEV.
+The zeromev frontrunning explorer gives clear and detailed visibility of [Miner Extractable Value](/terms#miner-extractable-value) (MEV) and [transaction reordering](/terms#transaction-reordering) on the Ethereum network.
+Transaction reordering ([frontrunning](/terms#frontrunning) and [censorship](/terms#censorship)) is the root cause of [toxic MEV](/terms#toxic-mev).

-All dates and times are in UTC (Coordinated Universal Time).
+All dates and times on the site are in UTC (Coordinated Universal Time).

 ## walkthrough

-Watch this short walkthrough of all the main features of the zeromev frontrunning explorer.
+Watch this walkthrough of all the main features of the zeromev frontrunning explorer:

 <iframe
     width="640"